ahzs645/forest/README.md

 ## Local development

 The interactive version is a static site; no build step is required.
 Open `index.html` directly or serve the folder with any static server.
 Game content is organized under `js/data/` with dedicated modules for roles, operating areas, and dynamic issues, making it easy to extend forester duties or add new geography.

+## Future directions

+Curious about where the simulator could head next?
+Check out [`docs/future_directions.md`](docs/future_directions.md) for a curated list of mechanics, humour, and accessibility enhancements inspired by community feedback.